Ceramic Dictionary

 es: ROMPER

 Break is when an object is unexpectedly divided into separate parts or reduced into fragments.
-It can be caused in ceramics by over-firing, by too rapid a temperature change, by clay not being completely dry, or by it having dried in some parts more than in others.
+It can be caused in pottery by over-firing, by too rapid a temperature change, by clay not being completely dry, or by it having dried in some parts more than in others.

 Breakdown is the collapse, disintegration and deforming of clay from over-firing.
 With new or different clay, always check to how high a temperature it can be fired.
 Clay that is over-fired can spread, like melted chocolate, over the sides and floor of the kiln; this is impossible to clean and all the sections affected will have to be changed.